thurn/dungeonstrike/notes/skeleton.md

 * Attack a creatue, deal 8 fire damage on hit

 ### 4) Web
-* For the next three rounds, enemy creatures must succeed at an Agility/15 check or be **Entangled**.
+* For the next three rounds, enemy creatures must succeed at an *Agility/15* check or be **Entangled**.

 ### 5) Resist Elements
 * Prevent the next 10 points of fire or cold damage which would be dealt to you.

 ### 6) Fortitude
+* Increase your Fortitude by 10 for the next three rounds.

 ### 7) Fireball
+Deals 6 fire damage to each enemy in this room. *Agility/15* save for half damage.

 ### 8) Lightning Bolt
+Attack an enemy creature, dealing 10 electricity damage on a successful hit.

 ### 9) Haste
+Gain {a}{a}{a}

 ### 10) Ice Storm